SBI PO vs. SSC CGL: Which is a better career option?

 Negative MarkingYes – 0.25 marks in Prelims and MainsYes – 0.50 marks in Tier I & Tier II (per incorrect answer)

-Salary is one of the key factors that candidates consider while choosing between SBI PO and SSC CGL.
-Both offer good starting pay but differ in structure, allowances, and additional perks.
+Salary is one of the most important factors candidates compare when deciding between SSC CGL Salary and SBI PO Salary, as both offer attractive starting pay but differ significantly in pay structure, allowances, and long-term perks.

 CriteriaSBI POSSC CGL